Skip to main content

 Make your code changes

-Edit the plugin source files.
+Edit the node source files.

 2